Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

 We analyze the whole process by using one-dimensional input-output theory.
 As an initial state, we prepare the input state vector which can be written as

 Here $|V\rangle$ represents the vacuum state of the whole system, i.e., $|0\rangle \otimes |g\rangle$ with zero photon.
 The function $f(r_1,r_2)$ is the symmetrized two-photon wave function.
 The theory does not depend on the explicit form of $f(r_1,r_2)$, and then we can take it in arbitrary form.
-Hereafter we employ spatially correlated state as the input wave function, which is expressed by bi-variable gaussian pulse as
+Here we have spatially correlated state as the input expressed by bi-variable Gaussian pulse as